zwang695/alexa-skills-list/skills/B01BLPITFK/README.md

 To use the Almond skill, try saying...

-* *Alexa, tell Almond to activate Dinner Scene*
+* *Alexa, tell Almond to enable Guest Wi-Fi*

-* *Alexa, tell Almond I'm going Away*
+* *Alexa, tell Almond to stop Kids Internet*

-* *Alexa, tell Almond to be in Home mode*
+* *Alexa, tell Almond to activate Party Scene*

-Alexa can now control Almond features such as Scenes and Modes.
-Control multiple devices and actions and to set Home/Away Mode.
+Almond brings its Wi-Fi and SmartHome controls to Alexa with features such as Parental controls, Guest Networks, Scenes and Modes.

+Have kids?
+Almond offers enhanced Wi-Fi features for Alexa like Parental Controls.
+Blocking your kids’ devices is as easy as saying “Alexa, tell Almond to disable kids Internet.”
+Sorry kids.
+You’re welcome mom and dad.

+Having a party?
+Everyone’s going to ask you for Wi-Fi access.
+Not a problem.
+You can enable and disable the guest network with a simple voice command like “Alexa, tell Almond to enable guest network” and have the guest Wi-Fi username and password sent to you via email.
+You can share this with your guests as you like.

-Scenes enable you to control multiple devices with just one tap of a button.
-For example, a single scene can dim all the lights and set the temperature just right for that special dinner date.
-To activate a Scene named "Dinner" say, "Alexa, tell Almond to activate Dinner Scene" or say, "Alexa, tell Almond to set Dinner Scene".
+Scenes enable you to perform a series of simultaneous actions with a single voice command.
+For example a single scene can dim all the lights and set the temperature just right for that special dinner date.
+To activate a scene named 'Dinner' say, "Alexa, tell Almond to activate Dinner Scene" or say, "Alexa, tell Almond to set Dinner Scene".

-Home/Away Modes together with our rules enable you to create intuitive automation.
-For example, when you arrive home between 6:00-9:00 p.m. weekdays, Almond will disarm the alarm, turn on the porch light for five minutes, and then set the thermostat to 70 F. To set a Mode on Almond using Alexa, you can say, "Alexa, tell Almond to be in Home Mode", or simply say "I am Home" after starting the skill.
+What’s more, you can also activate and easily switch between Almond's two types of modes: Home and Away using commands like “Alexa, tell Almond to be in Home mode”' or “Alexa, I'm going away.”
+Modes are key to automating your home and home security.
+They let you choose what devices are automatically triggered as part of the home automation rules you create in the Almond App.

-Please note the minimum requirements for using Scenes and Modes with Almond:
+Please note the minimum requirements for using Alexa with Almond:
-You  have an Almond + / Almond 2015 router with the updated firmware.
+You have an Almond +/Almond 2015 router with the updated firmware.
-Almond+ : AP2-R085-L009-W016-ZW016-ZB005
+Almond+ : AP2-R089-L009-W016-ZW016-ZB005
-Almond 2015 : AL2-R091
+Almond 2015 : AL2-R095

-Your Almond App (iOS/Android) is updated to the latest version.
+Your mobile App (iOS/Android) is updated to the latest version.
-Android v6.0
+Almond v6.81b on Android
-iOS v2.0
+Almond v2.4.2 on iOS

 An Almond account that you can create using the Almond App.